Kintla Glacier

 Kintla Glacier is in Glacier National Park in the U.S. state of Montana.
 The glacier is situated on a plateau 2 mi southwest of Kintla Peak at an elevation between 8700 ft and 7700 ft above sea level.
-The glacier has numerous crevasses and is actually two glaciers with a combined area of 280 acre as of 2005.
-This is a 34 percent decrease in area from 1966.
+The glacier has numerous crevasses and is actually two glaciers with a combined area of 280 acre as of 2005, a 34 percent decrease in area from 1966.